I recently spoke with Carlo Gagliardi, partner at PwC who leads the firm’s “Strategy For The Digital Age” offering. In this interview, he covers:

 That’s why a Concorde and a Boeing 747 look so different.

 The beauty of this digital age is that it is showing us a new set of dynamics that are not an incremental variant of the previous ones, but something genuinely new and disruptive.

-My ambition is to understand these new dynamics in a way that is valuable to my clients.
+I aim to understand these new dynamics in a way that is valuable to my clients.
 Now.
-Not in 5 years’ time.
+Not in 5 years.